QUICK SUMMARY:

 Reporting on metrics such as page likes made one client very happy, and significant growth on these numbers looked very good.
 However, only 1% of those converted and ended up only growing engagement but pushing no revenue, which is what matters most. –Expand Agency

 Nowadays, marketing teams must go beyond just brand awareness and passing top-of-the-funnel leads to sales teams.
-Quality and volume matter when it comes to lead generation, especially if your clients have revenue targets to meet.
+Quality and volume matter when it comes to lead generation, especially if your clients have revenue growth targets to meet.
 By adopting a revenue marketing model, you'll trim away any excess marketing efforts that don't result in revenue while bringing about more synchronicity between sales and marketing teams.

 Read on to learn about: